 By Gabriella Gershenson

-- Cayenne: “Adding some heat to a meal or drink is a great way to support the body’s natural detoxification process, strengthen digestion and increase metabolism,” says Dr. Frank Lipman, author of 10 Reasons You Feel Old and Get Fat.
-“Cayenne can easily be added to morning lemon water, soups and stews, sautéed vegetables, or any other recipe that you would enjoy with a little spice.”
+“Adding some heat to a meal or drink is a great way to support the body’s natural detoxification process,” says Dr. Frank Lipman, author of 10 Reasons You Feel Old and Get Fat.
+He adds that cayenne pepper strengthens digestion and increase metabolism.